Felled by a fritter: A reporter’s story

-Mama C's Donuts, located at 915 Conant St., says that is closed for the day due to being out of donuts on Aug.
-9.
+Mama C's Donuts, located on Conant Street in Maumee, says that is closed for the day Wednesday due to being out of donuts.

 THE BLADE/AMY E. VOIGT